RJ722/bioinformatics/_posts/2019-07-22-visual-explanation.md

 infinite sinusoids.
 From <a href='https://math.stackexchange.com/a/736986'> this answer on math.stackexchange.com</a> " %}

-I also realized that while it is hugely helpful to visualize something when learning, but, you one take the visual representation with a grain of salt.
+I also realized that while it is [ hugely helpful to visualize ][true] something when learning about it, but one should always take the visual representation with a grain of salt.
 As [we can see, they are not entirely accurate][proves].
-But, to counter that, [here][true] are some awesome visual proves which you would definitely find interesting.

-For now, I'm sticking to my prior way of picturing a 1-D array - a horizontal list - to avoid the confusion.
-I shall update the blog if I find something otherwise.
+For now, I'm sticking to my prior way of picturing a 1-D array as a horizontal list to avoid the confusion.
+I shall update the blog if I find anything otherwise.

-My point is not that Jacob's drawings are flawed, but how susceptible we are to visual deceptions.
-In this case, it was relatively easier to figure out, because it was code, which pays attention to each and every detail.
+My point is _not_ that Jay's drawings are flawed, but how susceptible we are to visual deceptions.
+In this case, it was relatively easier to figure out, because it was code, which forces one to pay attention to each and every detail, however minor it may be.

-But, our human brain, which is prone to so many biases and takes shortcuts for nearly every decision we make (and thus leaves enough room for us to maintain sanity) isn't anywhere near as perfect as it thinks it is.
+After all, human brain, prone to so many biases, taking shortcuts for nearly every decision we make (thus leaving room for sanity) isn't anywhere near as perfect as it thinks it is.

 [visualnumpy]: https://jalammar.github.io/visual-numpy/
 [stackoverflow]: https://stackoverflow.com/a/22074424/6426752